NixOS/rfcs/0101-nix formatting.md

 [unresolved]: #unresolved-questions

 - Not sure how much work there is left on nixpkgs-fmt before most people would consider it ok to use.
 Not even sure how much it is actually used.
-- Are there situation where automated formatting is worse than manual formatting ?
-Do we want to have exceptions to automated formatting ?
+- Are there situation where automated formatting is worse than manual formatting?
+Do we want to have exceptions to automated formatting?

 # Future work